 For my fellow students who see truth in the ideology of liberty, College Republicans offers a place where you can meet like-minded students and form professional and personal connections to carry you far in life.
 We offer a range of activities and opportunities to gain experience and forge fantastic memories.
 In the past, we have afforded students the chance to work on campaigns for local office, state legislature, statewide offices, the United States Congress, and even President of the United States.
 For those interested in a career in politics, government, business, mass communication, or really anything, College Republicans will develop your skills and training so as to empower you to be a change-agent in the community.
 Here, there is a community of college conservatives that support and build one another as we fight for what we believe.

 So please, accept this personal invitation to join the growing College Republican movement.
 We are perfect for those who have been steeped in politics their entire lives or to those who are just now interested in making a difference.
 Drop on in, take a seat, and hear about why we are right: politically, and literally.

-Korbin Keller, Chairman
+Korbin Keller, former Chairman